 Back Up Your Mac

-Make sure you back up your files the traditional way (by copying them somewhere safe) or by using a free backup app instead of using Time Machine.
-If you use Time Machine to create a backup and recover from that backup later, you’ll also inadvertently recover the original macOS you used to create the backup.
+To back up your files, you can go down the traditional route and copy them to an external disk drive.
+Alternatively, you can use either Time Machine or a free backup app.
+Do not that if you use Time Machine to create a backup and recover from that same backup later, you’ll also inadvertently recover the original macOS you used to create the backup.

-If you already have a Time Machine backup from an earlier macOS version (such as Mojave or High Sierra) that you’ll be downgrading to, it’ll come in handy since restoring your Mac from a Time Machine backup is way simpler than formatting your hard drive and reinstalling macOS.
+If you already have a Time Machine backup from an earlier macOS version that you’ll be downgrading to, it’ll come in handy, since restoring your Mac from a Time Machine backup is much simpler than formatting your hard drive and reinstalling macOS.

-The below instructions show how to use Time Machine to recover the earlier version of macOS.
+The below instructions show how to use Time Machine to recover an earlier version of macOS.

 1. Connect the Time Machine disk to your Mac.